 Reducing shipping costs can make a huge difference for businesses both large and small, especially if they are in the ecommerce space.
 With more accurate reporting and detailed analysis of spend, you can create an intelligent shipping plan.

 The future of supply chain management

 What does a blockchain supply chain management system look like?
 Within any retailer’s supply chain is product tracking.
-Unfortunately, the traditional tracking is not transparent and fast enough to truly capture the journey a product takes.
+Unfortunately, traditional tracking is not transparent and fast enough to truly capture the journey a product takes.

 Blockchain technology, on the other hand, can make this pain points obsolete for retailers.
 For example, retailers, manufacturers, and vendors can use digital tokens, kind of like Bitcoin or Ethereum, to track products as they move through the supply chain.
 From production to retailer shelf and into the consumer’s hands, each step of the process is accounted for.

 Tracking products this way also adds value to the bottom line.
 Retailers can get a clearer picture of money spent, or wasted in some cases, along with the supply chain via the digital tokens assigned to each product and/or shipment.
 This is all captured in real-time as well.

 Ready to integrate Blockchain into your supply chain?